Trailblazer Schools and Centres

 Community Supports for Trailblazers

-- 2-3 hours of free consulting time with experienced Outdoor Activity Consultants (see below)
+- free consulting time with experienced Outdoor Activity Consultants who also shared seasonal activity ideas by email

 - Free or subsidized programs from excellent local groups including Camp Kawartha, Think Outside (Nature Nancy), Otonabee Conservation, Bird Friendly Peterborough, TRACKS and the Kawartha World Issues Centre

 - Virtual zoo tours or “Adopt an Animal” with Riverview Park and Zoo for primary grades